cottand/leng/doc/src/Configuration.md

 # ipv6 address to forward blocked queries to
 nullroutev6 = "0:0:0:0:0:0:0:0"

-# nameservers to forward queries to
-nameservers = ["1.1.1.1:53", "1.0.0.1:53"]

 # concurrency interval for lookups in miliseconds
 interval = 200

-# query timeout for dns lookups in seconds
-timeout = 5

 # cache entry lifespan in seconds
 expire = 600